Ovencrafting: Building and Baking in the Wood-Fired Brick Oven

 Hearth loaves, live-fire cooking, flatbreads, and overnight baked bean pots – just a few of the many potential uses of the wood-fired masonry oven made popular by Alan Scott.
 This workshop will explore the history and construction of masonry ovens and the mixing and baking of wood-fired bread.
-Over the four days of the course together we will build a 27" x 36" (interior dimensions) rectangular barrel-arch style oven, starting with hearth insulation and construction, followed by the oven walls, arches, doorway and façade arch and chimney.
-The building of the foundation and base and the insulation and finishing work will be explained.
+Over the four days of the course, together we will build a 27" x 36" (interior dimensions) rectangular barrel-arch style oven, starting with hearth insulation and construction, followed by the oven walls, arches, doorway, façade, arch, and chimney.
+The building of the foundation and base will be explained, as well as the insulation and finishing work.
 Interspersed with oven building we'll be mixing dough and baking bread!
 The focus of this portion of the class will be long-fermented whole grain breads.
 By class end you'll have bread to take home, plus the knowledge needed to build your own oven and bake in it.